Richard Ramirez's arrest location

 While he was zigzagging through the streets of Los Angeles, onlookers continued to recognize him and call 911.
 The LAPD reacted to these sightings by dispatching multiple patrol cars to each location.
 Helicopters were also sent into the air.

-Realizing that he was in big trouble, Ramirez made the dangerous decision to run across Interstate 5 (I-5).
+Realizing that he was in trouble, Ramirez made the dangerous decision to run across Interstate 5 (I-5).

 Richard Ramirez is arrested